top of page

 Billy Riley, with friend Bob Bootles posing as "trainer" for the photo

 The mention of bets raises the question: were these contests legitimate competition or show bouts with a predetermined outcome as we see today?
 "At what point, if ever, were pro wrestling matches genuinely competitive?" is a highly disputed question, and the people most closely involved unfortunately can't really be trusted to give an honest account, from a combination of ingrained instincts to protect the business, and rose-tinted nostalgia.
-On this question. even the most rigorous scholars of early pro wrestling history come to mutually exclusive conclusions.
+On this question, even the most rigorous scholars of early pro-wrestling history come to mutually exclusive conclusions.
 The academic Lee Casebolt makes the case that in the era of sidebets, the financial incentive to win kept pro wrestling honest, or at least no more prone to occasional rigging than any other sport of the day.
 [3] In an interview about those days decades later, Riley said of his mother: "She made bets on all my fights.
 As much as £500 a time when I was champion.
 She wasn't daft.
 I never lost a bout where a side stake was involved."
 [1] But was he speaking with the confidence of an athlete who knows he is on another level than his competitors?
 Or as a sharp operator who knows the fix is in?

 Wrestling scholar Ruslan Pashayev comes to a very different conclusion than Casebolt, arguing that the conclusion that Lancashire-style catch wrestling (at least) was primarily an agreed-upon performance by professionals is inescapable from the simple fact that the sort of throws and acrobatic escapes and bridges that formed the fundamentals of the style would almost inexorably lead to broken necks and deaths for anyone attempting to apply them to a real fight.
 Much like the infamous modern case of Lionel Tate, the North England area newspapers of the 19th century are replete with cases of snapped necks due to a Lancashire-style throw employed in a pub brawl or impromptu challenge.
-[4]
+[4] Both Casebolt and Pashayev make some excellent points, but each has holes in their respective arguments, which I will delve into more deeply next time.

 A Wrestling Throw in "the Lancashire Manner" from 17th-Century Mural

 As an excellent prospect, Riley attracted great coaching.
-The summer he first began wrestling, he garnered the notice of Finnish champion "Greco-Roman" wrestler Waino Ketonen, who happened to be making a challenge-tour of northern England.
+The summer he first began wrestling, he garnered the notice of the Finnish champion "Greco-Roman" wrestler Waino Ketonen, who happened to be making a challenge-tour of northern England.
 Ketonen took Riley under his wing and became a mentor to the young man, remaining in the region for almost a year.
 [1]

 Waino Ketonen